emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

     }
 }
 ```
-To accomplish that build.gradle requires:
+and dependencies in
+##### build.gradle
 ```groovy
 implementation 'org.springframework.boot:spring-boot:2.1.8.RELEASE'
 implementation 'org.springframework.boot:spring-boot-autoconfigure:2.1.8.RELEASE'
 implementation 'org.springframework.boot:spring-boot-starter-web-services'
 ```
-and to make life easier, we use gradle plugin which contains [bootRun task that can be used to run application in an exploded form](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html)
+To make life easier for us, we use gradle plugin which contains [bootRun task that can be used to run application in an exploded form](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html)
+##### build.gradle
 ```groovy
 buildscript {
     repositories {